-Every year, it seems that weather has always created delays in harvest locally.
-These delays create a sense of urgency that unfortunately created a sense of “rush” and urgency to work swiftly as the days of sunshine and clear skies are replaced with rainy weather.
+Every year, it seems that weather creates delays in our farmer’s efforts to harvest.
+These delays create a sense of urgency to “rush” and work swiftly as the days of sunshine and clear skies are replaced with rainy weather.
 Farmers, as you begin to feel that sense of urgency to continue your harvest, we urge you to remember to keep safety at the top of your mind.
 Here are a few basic tips to remember relating to working near power lines safely:

 - Every day, take a few moments to look around.
 Think about the tasks you will be completing each day and assess your work area for dangers, including the location of power lines.
 Share this information with anyone working to help you complete your harvest.